-Applicants must have a four-year B.S. degree in engineering, science, or mathematics with a grade point average of at least 3.2 on a 4.0 scale.
+Applicants should have a four-year B.S. degree in engineering, science, or mathematics with a grade point average of at least 3.2 on a 4.0 scale.
 Students without an engineering background should consult with the AEM Director of Graduate Studies prior to applying.

 Students whose native language is not English are required to achieve the minimum score on one of the following exams: